I always laugh when I see this cartoon by Polly Paintbrush. (You can order it here.)

 I experienced it myself, ignore the “instinct” of wanting things like brakes and steering while riding, instead, just focus on getting over the jump!
 Have you ever been around a horse person who uses the words, “Oh, he just does that…” Why?

-I have heard stories ranging from people unloading their horse, so that they could back the horse trailer, then reloading the horse, to ones who had to put grain into one far corner of the pen in order to distract the horse so that they could quickly access the other side of the pen without being “attacked.”
+I have heard stories ranging from people unloading their horse, so that they could back the horse trailer, then reloading the horse, to ones who had to put grain into one far corner of the pen in order to distract a horse so that they could quickly access the other side of the pen without being “attacked.”
 I’ve witnessed horses having to wear cages (literally) around their muzzle to not attack, I’ve been instructed while riding Grand Prix Dressage horses not to “let go” when I hacked a loop around the barn area in case the horse took off.
 I’ve watched people conditioned to crank their horse’s nose to their knee every time they mount, without ever considering WHY they were doing that; which usually is done in case the horse may take off.
-To me, the follow up question is then, “Why are you getting on a horse that you think may be ready to bolt?”
+To me, the follow-up question is then, “Why are you getting on a horse that you think might be ready to bolt?”

 Things that have become “basics” in my mind such as my horse coming over and presenting himself to be caught, ground tying irrelevant of where we are, yielding and following any form of pressure, offering to line up to an object so that I could climb aboard, having 10 energies within each gait, being able to accept my “clumsiness” by bumping, banging, and dragging objects all around his body are just a few of the “starting” points for me.

 Fussing when led, groomed, tacked, tied, during farrier care, while being mounted, when asked to halt in the middle of a ride, etc. is all unnecessary.
 And yet somehow the mentality of, “Oh they just do that,” has saturated the equestrian community.
 Horses are fantastic HUMAN TRAINERS.
-How many people have learned how to work around their horse?
+How many people have learned how to work around their horses?

 Well I can’t tie him, so I just loop the rope in case he pulls back.